Last Updated on October 29, 2020

 A walk-through of my home with the goal of answering the above questions, was scary, period.
 Under the premise that my home was “intact” after a natural disaster, or not at ground zero when the SHTF, how does it really stack up for the short-term as a place to hunker down?

-The “NOT GOOD” list: My electrical panel and water shut off are outside the fence, which is a gated 7’ cinder block wall, nicely painted 😉 so they are exposed to the street and anyone walking by or wanting to “drop in”.
+The “NOT GOOD” list: My electrical panel and water shut off are outside the fence, which is a gated 7’ cinder block wall, nicely painted 😉 so they are exposed to the street and anyone walking by or wanting to “drop-in”.
 I have to leave the house to get to them.
 The electrical panel can be locked with a padlock or combination lock (yeah, right, who in their right mind puts a combination lock on a box they may need to open in the middle of the night, in a blizzard?)
-But mine, probably like yours, is made of metal barely stronger that aluminum foil soaked in spray starch.
+But mine, probably like yours, is made of metal barely stronger than aluminum foil soaked in spray starch.
 And locking down the water shut off valve?
 Kids, toilets, toys placed in toilets, magic lever pulled, you get the picture.
-Plus, there is an additional exposed water shut of valve at the connection of the house plumbing to the city water supply, the one the city will “lock down” if you don’t pay the bills and the one that would surly on a fine if you even look at it.
+Plus, there is an additional exposed water shut off valve at the connection of the house plumbing to the city water supply, the one the city will “lockdown” if you don’t pay the bills and the one that would surely on a fine if you even look at it.

 Okay, what else?
-Having a fuel-powered portable generator means it must be ventilated, read “outside”, the now mostly-mostly-closed dwelling as I have to run the extension cords into the refrigerators location as well as power cords to recharge other electrical devices; I have an electric stove, so do I plan to cook outside on the BBQ, again, outside!
+Having a fuel-powered portable generator means it must be ventilated, read “outside”, the now mostly-mostly-closed dwelling as I have to run the extension cords into the location of the refrigerator as well as power cords to recharge other electrical devices; I have an electric stove, so do I plan to cook outside on the BBQ, again, outside!

 Of course, noise from the generator will give away the fact that you and yours are there, fuel for the generator must be safely stored and rationed.
 And then, it gets ugly.